Song Registration

 - Deductions — Fees taken off the top before other distributions (e.g., distribution fees)

 - Recoupment — Recovering an advance before the artist receives royalties.
 During recoupment, the artist's share goes toward paying back the advance.
 Once the advance is fully recouped, the rules transition to the post-recoupment phase.
+If multiple songs are covered by the same advance, they can share a single recoupment balance so that revenue from any of those songs counts toward paying it back.
+To share a balance, the songs must be in the same project.
+When adding a recoupment on a song, you can choose "Link Existing" to select a balance from another song in the project instead of creating a new one.

 - Royalties — Fixed percentage payments to specific parties (e.g., artist royalty of 15%)